feyman2016/michaellancaster/_posts/2014-02-26-web-and-automotive-w3c-group.markdown

 Driver distraction the biggest one.. but can be solved by HMI (Human-Machine Interface) standard guidelines on how the driver interact with the UI while certain behavior e.g car in movement.

 Cost.
-Web Technologies has a very good Connectivity stack (Bluetooth, Wi-Fi or Cellular), TCP/IP Stack, Embedded Browser and to bring all this will increase software and hardware cost.
+Web Technologies has a very good connectivity stack Bluetooth, Wi-Fi, Cellular, TCP/IP Stack, Embedded Browser and to bring all this will increase software and hardware cost.

 ## Tesla and Vehicle Management System